zzs-RedCocoon/tp/docs/team/jared-ee.md

     * Justification: This feature improves the user experience when the user would like to reduce clutter or if they\
       have changed their mind on wanting a particular movie in the list.
     * Highlights: This enhancement affects existing commands and commands to be added in the future.
 The implementation\
-      too was challenging as it required changes to existing commands.
-Case in point, removeWatchedList and removeToWatchList\
+      too was challenging as it required changes to existing commands.\
-      were previously 2 methods performing the remove function for their respective lists, only to be later merged into\
+      removeWatchedList and removeToWatchList were previously 2 methods performing the remove function for their\
-      a single method, removeMovieList.
+      respective lists, only to be later merged into a single method, removeMovieList.

 * **Code contributed**: [https://nus-cs2113-ay2223s2.github.io/tp-dashboard/?search=jared-ee&breakdown=true]()